mrpaw69/carxrides-scoresfetcher/README.md

 3. Run `python3 main.py`

-4. (TO BE IMPLEMENTED) It should ask for start date and end date.
+4. It should ask for start date and end date.
 Start date is date script starts searching posts with, end date is where script stops searching.
 Start date should always be earlier than end date

 5. It will ask for your Reddit credentials.
 It won't work without them.
 DW, they're only passed to PRAW lib for authentication, which is open-source and available [here](https://github.com/praw-dev/praw)